First Taranaki War: Casualties

 237 British soldiers were killed or wounded during the war, and 120 people had died due to disease in New Plymouth, due to the cramped conditions.
 Māori casualties were often exaggerated by colonial authorities, however at least 99 Māori died or were injured during the campaign, with most losses coming from Waikato Tainui (predominantly Ngāti Maniapoto, Ngāti Hauā and Ngāti Mahuta).
 Ngāti Ruanui chief Te Rei Hanataua of the Tangahoe hapū, who was killed during the Battle of Waireka.

 Historical site preservation

 In June 2016 the New Plymouth District Council announced it had paid $715,000 to a private seller for Te Kohia Pa near Waitara.
 The council said it would work with Te Atiawa governance entity Te Kotahitanga o Te Atiawa on a development plan for the site that could include memorials, heritage and cultural tourism and educational developments.
 Mayor Andrew Judd said the site was regarded as an extension of the Puke Ariki museum.
 The pa's exact location on the Devon Road site will be determined by archaeological investigations once a house on the land has been relocated.
+Although plans continue to be discussed the site remains undeveloped.